CALL: 1-800-474-6537 or TEXT: 1-800-474-6537

 🔧 2-Post Lift Maintenance

 These lifts do the heavy lifting—literally.
 They're the most common shop lifts and demand consistent maintenance.
+When building an automotive vocational program, 2-post lift maintenance protocols should be a core component of student training.

 Pro Tip: Always lower the lift onto the locks when working.
 Relying solely on hydraulic pressure is a no-go.